 - To find your document number based on a tax map key (TMK), go to our Resources page.

-- For documents recorded within the past 60 days, send a written request using this form.
-You MUST include the check number used to pay for the recording fees.
+- For documents recorded within the past 60 days, send a written request by email to [email protected] You MUST include the check number used to pay for the recording fees.

 Confirming Mailed Documents were Recorded

 - Include a copy of the original document with a postage paid self-addressed envelope.
 The copy will be labeled with document number, date and time of recording and mailed back upon recordation.

 - If you mailed the document without a copy and postage paid envelope, or are trying to confirm recording prior to receiving the copy, call (808) 587-0140 or (808) 587-0030, with the check number that was used to pay for your recording fees.